The Four Aces Club: Legacy

 The club is the subject of a 2008 documentary film by Winstan Whitter, whose father was a barman and chef at the venue.
 Entitled Legacy in the Dust: The Four Aces Story, the film uses stock footage and images shot by Whitter at club nights to trace the musical evolution of the Four Aces.
 Whitter screened the film at the British Film Institute, venues in Dalston and various festivals but the cost of archive footage prevents a general release.

 The club was "reincarnated" for one night at the Hackney Empire to celebrate the end of their Rudy's Rare Records show, starring Lenny Henry and based on the successful BBC Radio 4 show of the same name.

 A campaign was launched in 2015 for a commemorative blue plaque to mark the former site of the club.

 A luxury development of 550 apartments was built on the site.
 The five blocks are named Labyrinth Tower, Dunbar Tower, Marley House, Wonder House, and Collins Tower (named for co-founder Sir Collins, the tower houses the CLR James Library).
 Newton Dunbar commented: "They called it Dunbar Tower without consulting me [...] the demolition of The Four Aces laid down the roots for the subsequent gentrification of Dalston".

+On 13th October 2025 a Sir Collins Legacy Honours event was held at Dalston Square to celebrate the cultural contributions made by several individuals (including Sir Collins) associated with The Four Aces and the nearby Cubies club.
+The event included the unveilling of several engraved stones in the square.